piratefsh/piratefsh.github.io/_posts/2019-01-07-computer-art-history---part-2.markdown

 layout: post
 author: Sher Minn Chong
 ---
 I'm writing a series of blog posts on computer art history from the 1960s onwards.
-In this installment we'll talk about the __plotters__.
+In this installment we'll talk about __plotters__.

 This part can be read on it's own, but for a quick introduction to the state of technology in the era, check out [Part 1: Computer Graphics](/2019/01/07/computer-art-history-part-1.html).